 In the years that I went to secondary school and later on to university,

 a lot of time in the attic, together with my twin brother,

 who was also fond of trains.

-3. The 3rd picture shows my increasing interest for Germany's so-called 'Fachbau' houses.
+3. The last picture shows my increasing interest for Germany's so-called 'Fachbau' houses.

 In time, the budget bound houses from Pola were replaced by the finer work of Faller, Kibri and Vollmer.

 Even if it is still one part of the layout, you can imagine the ongoing development throughout the years by comparing the pictures below.

 The small church (Pola) is now (1984) replaced by a larger and finer one (Kibri).

 The houses in the background are removed.

 In their stead came these fine facade houses drawing the atmosphere of the late 19th century (1987).